cleo/connector-random/SCHEMA.md

 explanatory text.
 * **Notes** provides a free text area for the administrator to enter some notes of his or her own.
+* **Mailbox** is another **_Connector_** tab (named for the connector technology) that is configured on a Mailbox object subordinate to the Remote Host.
+Connector Shell implementations do not separate the Host and Mailbox objects, but instead support a single Connection object with all properties in one place.

 ![RANDOM Config Screenshot](https://user-images.githubusercontent.com/2103217/30667968-3b9d3d0e-9e27-11e7-8ef9-b9348dae1428.png)